How to apply

 You can study at Sussex for the autumn or spring/summer term, or a full academic year (autumn, spring and summer terms).
 See our term dates

 If you study here for a full year, you're more likely to be allocated your chosen modules, and have more accommodation choices.

 Make sure you meet the academic requirements

 You must be academically qualified to take the modules you apply for and have completed at least one year of higher education in your own country.

-If you are an exceptionally well-prepared student who has completed at least three years of higher education, you may be able to take Masters-level modules.
+You may be able to study Masters-level modules if you are an exceptionally well-prepared student who has completed at least three years of higher education.

 We assess each application individually.
 If you are a student from the US, you normally need a current GPA of 3.0 or higher.